Pearl River (Mississippi–Louisiana): Towns on the river

-Pearl River navigation
+Navigation

 The lower river was navigable from Brashear's Stand on the Natchez Trace to the mouth.
 For the year 1827 the enrolled and licensed tonnage for Pearl River shipping was 750 tons.
 The customhouse at Pearl River which was ten miles inland at the small town of Pearlington, Mississippi was later changed, but in 1904 the district reported a total of 358 vessels and 19,869 tons.
 The U.S. Army Corps of Engineers has undertaken three significant navigation projects in the Pearl River Basin.
 In 1880, Congress authorized a 5 ft navigation channel on the West Pearl River from Jackson to the Rigolets.
 That project was discontinued in 1922.
 Beginning in 1910, a channel was dredged from the mouth of the East Pearl River into Lake Borgne, a project which is maintained on an irregular basis.
 In 1935, the West Pearl River Navigation Project was authorized.
 It provided for a navigation channel from Bogalusa to the mouth of the West Pearl River.
 The project includes a canal with three locks.
 The Corps of Engineers placed the project in "caretaker" status in the 1970s because of a decline in commercial traffic.
 Maintenance dredging resumed in December 1988.
 In the 1950s, underwater concrete sills were constructed to help maintain water levels in the navigation channel.
 This has prevented Gulf sturgeon and other migratory species from accessing upstream areas.
-A rock ramp constructed in 2003 helps fish navigate over one of the sills, but environmental groups propose further work to mitigate the effects of the navigation project.
+A rock ramp was designed in 2003 to help fish navigate over one of the sills, but was never constructed.
+Environmental groups propose further work to mitigate the effects of the navigation project.

 Building dams, canals, levees and water control structures is known to have highly negative effects on wetlands and the ecological services they provide.
 Increasingly, these artificial structures are being removed to allow natural river activities to resume.
 The Pascagoula River is one of the few remaining southern rivers with natural water regimes, and is a potential model for restoring the Pearl River floodplain.
 At the Bogalusa, Louisiana gauge the river was recorded in 1983 and 1987 as delivering nearly 3.5 million metric tons and 2.5 million metric tons of sediment respectively.